 And that’s just in the physical world!
 As much energy, time, hard work, and resources as we may pour into those material things that ultimately do not last, we should be reminded of how carefully one must be in the building of one’s life: our relationships, reputations, and legacies.
 Only one life to live with eternity to follow.
 Maybe we’d better get things right in the here and now.

 So… how do you really make your life count?
 What steps can you take in building for yourself something that will outlast your physical body?
 How will you go about leaving something behind that will endure beyond the end of your days here on earth?

 Begin by asking yourself, “Who is doing the building in my life?”
 Perhaps that seems like an odd question, but it’s an extremely important one.
-It’s vital to understand who ultimately has the right to be the architect of your destiny.
+It is vital to understand Who ultimately has the right to be the architect of your destiny.
+Shouldn’t it be the One Who made you?
 Is it not God, the Creator, Savior, Master and Lord?
-Would it not be worthwhile and wise to let the One Who created you with His grand themes in mind to lead you into experiencing His plans for your life?
+Would it not be worthwhile and wise to let the One Who created you with grand themes in mind to lead you into experiencing His plans for your life?

 Secondly, ask yourself the question, “With what material am I building my life?”
 I don’t mean, of course, things like straw, wood or even brick (whatever the Three Little Pigs may think).

 The things I mean are a little bit more abstract.
 Are you building a life with the highly unstable materials so highly valued by the world?
 Are you in an obsessed pursuit for material success?
 Are you aiming for the topsy-turvy goal of the acclamation of others?
 Are the evasive prizes of position and influence your heart's desires and the reasons that you do all that you do?

 With all the ways you could spend your life lying before you like an endless menu, you’ll likely get a throbbing in your head akin to the one that I have from the rhythm (or lack thereof) of hammers pounding a mere yard or two away from me all this week.